 The cindynical approach to risk-conflict-development complexes and to the 2030 agenda is largely based on conflictuality reduction.
 Conflictuality depends on prospective divergences and perception disparities between actors.
 Knowing that most of the time the majority of the divergences between actors are initially based on their disparities in perception of reality, and that these perceptions are most often indirect, and are based on representations, for example in the media, the role of the builders of these representations is therefore critical.

 This suggests that these actors, whether they are writers, journalists, citizen journalists, bloggers, have an important role to play in conflictuality reduction.
-And this in two ways: on the one hand in a negative way, by taking care to fight against constructions that create conflicts.
+And this in two ways: on the one hand in a defensive way, by taking care to fight against constructions that create conflicts.
 Examples: radio mille collines in 1994, or, at the same time, CNN publications opposing a UN intervention in Rwanda.
 More recently, the interventions of Vincent Duclert in the press, extolling armed groups by claiming the political legitimacy of the RPF, while Paul Kagame is the first to recognise that he could never have taken power in Rwanda through elections.
 On the other hand in a positive way, by massively promoting the dissemination of a deconflictualisation culture.

 BLIND, Peride K. A post-SDG Summit governance primer: interlinking the institutional, peace and justice dimensions of SDG16 (2016–2019).
 United Nations, Department of Economic and Social Affairs, 18 mai 2020.